xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 - Doing a configuration rollback to a previous commit.
 - Using `configure()` method to unconfigure what we have done (i.e. adding `no` at the beginning of each configuration section).

 In all three scenarios, we will remove the segment routing policy configuration.
-We will then compare the pros and cons for each option.
+We will compare the pros and cons for each option.